-Annex B to Overseas Travel - Travelling with Portable Electronic Devices and Media
+Annex B to Overseas Travel - Travelling with Defence Issued Mobile ICT Devices

-Travelling Overseas with a 'Handle As' Classification of UNCLASSIFIED
+Travelling Overseas with a 'Handle As' Classification of OFFICIAL

-1. When Defence personnel and persons engaged under a contract travel overseas on Defence business with a Defence laptop or Portable Electronic Device (PED), including removable media with an actual Protective Marking of OFFICIAL, OFFICIAL: Sensitive (O: S) or PROTECTED, the Defence laptop or PED is to be encrypted with an Australian Signals Directorate (ASD)-approved product accredited to reduce the 'handle as' classification to OFFICIAL.
+1. When Defence personnel and persons engaged under a contract travel overseas on Defence business with Defence mobile ICT devices, including removable media with an actual Protective Marking of OFFICIAL, OFFICIAL: Sensitive (O: S) or PROTECTED, Defence mobile ICT devices are to be encrypted with an Australian Signals Directorate (ASD)-approved product accredited to reduce the 'handle as' classification to OFFICIAL, and carried as hand luggage.